paxbun/gobley/docs/versioned_docs/version-0.2.0/docs/2-gradle-plugins/1-cargo-plugin.md

 ```

 On Windows, both MinGW and Visual C++ can generate DLLs.
 By default, the Cargo plugin doesn't invoke
-the MinGW build for JVM when Visual C++ is available.
+the MinGW build for JVM on Windows since Visual C++ is available.
 To override this behavior, use the
 `embedRustLibrary` property like the following.
-Note that Windows on ARM is not available with
+Note that MinGW Windows on ARM is not supported by
-MinGW.
+Gobley.

 ```kotlin
 import gobley.gradle.GobleyHost